alexandrumot/alexandrumot/README.md

 - I've worked on getting ESP32-Cam to stream over Internet using Husarnet.
 Sadly, the framerate was astonishingly low.
 - Now I'm spending my time adding new features to our robotics team's Rover.
+- Update March 2024: The rough design of the Can is done, we are making adjustments regarding the sensors and power supply.
+- Update June 2024: We (Team HELIOS Arad) encountered many problems at our Can.
+But, slowly and steadily, we finished the CanSat 2024 competition.
+I will make a separate repo about this.

 ## Other hobbies: